icook3/Group40_Capstone/README.md

 ## Structure
 - `resources` — Contains various resources.
+	- `components` — Stores custom A-Frame components used in the program
+		- `aframe_curve_follow` — Stores an A-Frame component for following a curve
+			- `index.js` — The JavaScript file defining the A-Frame Curve Follow component
+		- `aframe_parametric_curve` — Stores an A-Frame component for a parametric curve
+			- `index.js` — The JavaScript file defining the A-Frame Parametric Curve component
+		- `aframe_tube_geometry` — Stores an A-Frame component used to help with making curves
+			- `index.js` — The JavaScript file defining the A-Frame Tube Geometry component
 	- `favicons` — Stores the program favicon.
 		- `favicon.ico` — The main favicon used for the program.
 		- `ZlowFavicon-dark.svg` — A variant of the favicon used when the browser is in dark mode for better readability.